The Study of Chinese History at UCSB

 For more details on all these projects, visit my research website, here.

-- “The May Lives of the First Emperor of China”
+- “The Many Lives of the First Emperor of China”

-This is a book-length project which will examine the Qin Dynasty of China from a variety of perspectives, including the views from archaeology, literature, and modern popular culture.
+This is a book-length project which examines the Qin Dynasty of China from a variety of perspectives, including the views from archaeology, literature, and modern popular culture.
+(UW Press, 2022)